 - Don’t forget about data collection and analysis.

-While the challenge of efficacy measurement can sometimes be an afterthought, it’s important to factor in at the design/redesign stage of your site.
+While the challenge of efficacy measurement can sometimes be an afterthought, for an OTC Securities program, it’s important to factor in at the design/redesign stage of your site.
 Be sure to:

 - Determine what performance data you need to measure success.